 Links to other sites are included wherever possible, and are shown in white.
-Underlined links are to other pages on this site; a single @ is of course a link to the email address, where there is no room to show the full email address.
+Underlined links are to other pages on this site; a single @ is of course a link to the email address.

 On cycling, I have compiled a list of good internet parts providers, and each Distilleries and Places page (see below) contains details of the nearest cycle shops, and other useful cycle information.
-Not everyone wants to, or has time to, ride everywhere, so trains are useful for getting around - but if you're carrying a lot on the bike, getting across footbridges can be a big problem, so I've started compiling a list of stations with links to station plans and notes on access.
+Not everyone wants to, or has time to, ride everywhere, so trains are useful for getting around - but if you're carrying a lot on the bike, getting across footbridges can be a big problem, so I've listed some stations with links to station plans and notes on access.
 Many distilleries are off shore, so there's info on ferries too.

 Distilleries - pages are being created for every Distillery in Scotland - 100 so far.